 Cross the vast Serengeti Plains and see an abundance of wildlife in another of Africa's finest safari destinations, hosting the Big Five.
 Dip into the Ngorongoro Crater to sight a plethora of wildlife, including the Big Five, before ending your journey in Arusha.

-This camping and lodge safari offers not only the ultimate game viewing adventure, but also cultural encounters with the Samburu and Masai people, along with spectacular scenery in Kenya and Tanzania.
+This camping and lodge safari offers not only the ultimate game viewing adventures but also cultural encounters with the Samburu, Masai and other local people, along with spectacular scenery in Kenya and Tanzania.

 In the evening you meet up with your tour guide and travel companions at the hotel at 18:00 for a pre-tour briefing.